 Welcome to my website Dragonfly-Days my name is Bill Jones and I've been a Dragonfly enthusiast for as long as I can remember!
-I want to let you all know that the website has been completely revised and updated as of Spring 2013.
-Lots of new information has been collected since I originally created this website in 2008 and loads of new images have also been added, in larger format, additionally, I've included some really great new locations for you to visit and enjoy.
+This website has been completely revised and updated as of July 2016.
+Loads of new information has been collected since I originally created the website in 2008 and lots of larger format new images have been captured and added - I've also included some really great new locations to visit and enjoy!

 Dragonfly-Days is dedicated to the study and photography of Dragonflies and Damselflies in the South Wales area of the United Kingdom.
 The concept behind this website is simple, I want to share with you the very best places I know, so that you might be able to see some of the 33 species we have recorded in this interesting and habitat rich area.